Canada - Togo Relations

 Canada and Togo established diplomatic relations in 1960.
-The Canadian Embassy to Togo is located in Accra, Ghana.
+Canada is represented in Togo by the Canadian Embassy located in Accra, Ghana.
 Since 1978, Togo has been represented in Canada through its Embassy in Ottawa.

-Bilateral relations between Canada and Togo are productive but limited.
-Interaction is concentrated within multilateral institutions such as the Francophonie and United Nations.
-Recent high-level visits include:
+Canada and Togo enjoy productive bilateral relations.
+Interaction is concentrated primarily within multilateral institutions such as the Organisation internationale de la Francophonie and the United Nations.

 Canada–Togo commercial relations remain limited.
-Two-way merchandise trade reached $17.9 million in 2013, consisting of $16.3 million in exports to Togo, mainly in the form of cereals, machinery and vehicles parts, and $1.6 million in imports from Togo, mainly vegetables and preserved food.
-Canadian companies have shown a growing interest in the service sector, particularly in the areas of capacity building and training.
+Two-way merchandise trade reached over $20.4 million in 2014, consisting of more than $17.8 million in exports to Togo, mainly in the form of cereals, vehicles and parts, and machinery; and more than $2.6 million in imports from Togo, mainly cocoa, vegetables and preserved food.
+Canadian companies have shown a growing interest in Togo’s service sector, particularly in the areas of capacity building and training.

 In 2013, Canada concluded negotiations with Togo for a code-share only Air Transport Agreement (ATA).
 ATAs promote air connectivity between all regions in Canada and the world.